grrrwaaa/courses/datt4950/index.md

 The 40% is broken into:

-- 15/40% final project presentation (Dec 5th), in which you must be able to show both concept and some working prototypes of progress
+- 15/40% Final project presentation (Dec 5th), in which you must be able to show both concept and some working prototypes of progress.
+Also feel free to make use of prior assignments in making your presentation.
 - 25/40% final project file submission, including code, paper, and video (extensions will be granted up to Dec 19th but absolutely no further), of which:
 	- 7/40%: Technical completeness
 	- 7/40%: Aesthetic qualities